joeMalebe/Gym/ReadMe.md

 - drag and drop images into the drawable folder
 - For png icons add it as an imageAsset using action bar and tab icons option
+- For big images use coil asyncImage to load the image

 ### 4. Adding a bottom navigation bar